Interest subsidy for public sector employees

 • transformation;

-The employee and their spouse/partner must not be the owner, co-owner or rightful user (usufructuary) of a building located in the Grand Duchy or abroad on 1 January of the year of the application.
+Neither the employee nor their spouse or partner must be the owner, co-owner or beneficial owner of a property located in Luxembourg or abroad as at 1 January of the year in which the application is made.

 How to proceed